UT Tyler Notebook: Maddie Melton, Kaston Blake earn LSC honors

-UT Tyler's Maddie Melton (softball) and Kaston Blake (baseball) have earned Lone Star Conference Hitters of the Week.
+UT Tyler’s Maddie Melton (softball) and Kaston Mason (baseball) have earned Lone Star Conference Hitters of the Week.

 For the fourth time this season, the UT Tyler softball program has the LSC Hitter of the Week.